Bending

 Important:

-Do not hesitate to reach out to support@fabworks.com before placing your order if you have any questions about your flat pattern.
+Do not hesitate to reach out to support@fabworks.com before placing your order if you have any questions.